Grading Policies: Graduate and Professional Studies

 Accessing Transcripts and Grades

 Final grades and unofficial transcripts are available to students through the college’s MYNEC web services.
 Students are entitled to examine and make copies of any graded examinations and papers not handed back in class.
-Official transcript requests must be submitted in writing to the Registrar’s Office.
+Official transcripts may be ordered through the Registrar’s Office.
+Please visit their webpage here for instructions.

 Course Registration and Withdrawals